IceCTF/ColdCore/README.md

 # ColdPlatform
 This is the platform for IceCTF.
-It is based off of the platform for TJCTF, (https://github.com/TJCSec/ctf-platform)[https://github.com/TJCSec/ctf-platform]
+It is based off of the platform for TJCTF, [TJCSec/ctf-platform](https://github.com/TJCSec/ctf-platform), although with hefty changes.

 ## Installation
 Edit `config.py` to your liking.
 The variable names should be fairly